Do 6 of These Things in February To Have a Great Garden in Spring! Read further to get some brilliant tips on February Gardening!

 6. Plant Fall Bulbs, If You Forgot Earlier

-If you have spring bulbs like gladiolus, don’t plant those now!
-They will need to wait until the soil is warmer and there is no chance of frost, as they do not work the same way as for fall bulbs and won’t survive winter temperatures.
+If you have spring bulbs like gladiolus, don’t plant those now, as they do not work the same way as to fall bulbs and won’t survive winter temperatures.

 Megan Machucho is a paraprofessional, freelance writer, and mom of two little girls and one cat.
 She enjoys spending time with her kids and watching them learn.
 When she’s not too busy chasing after them, she is an avid gardener and cook.